University of Colorado Colorado Springs

 Navigational Friction:

-Critical information, such as program delivery methods, was buried or difficult to find, forcing users into a "hunt and peck" behavior that resulted in information overload and excessive scrolling.
+Critical information, such as program delivery methods, was buried or difficult to find, forcing users into a pogo-sticking behavior that resulted in information overload and excessive scrolling.

 Structural Mismatch: